-Responsibilities: As Chief Executive Officer Louise is responsible for managing the group's business and implementing the strategies and policies approved by the board.
-She is leading UUW's PR24 business planning process covering the next five-year regulatory period.
+Responsibilities: Manage the group's business and implement the strategies and policies approved by the board.

 Qualifications: BSc (Hons) Business Management, Fellow of the Chartered Institute of Personnel Development, Vice-President of the Institute of Customer Services.

 Appointment to the board: May 2022.